Davis 4-H Youth Leadership

 - Discover 4-H curricula also share important details on how to run a club meeting and ways to involve youth leadership skills.

-Resources for councils and ambassadors include:
+Resources for Teen Council and Project Ambassadors include:

 AMBASSADORS AND TEEN COUNCIL ADVISORS